saas786/obsidian-notes-1/HECO/Measurements.md

 Units: SSU (Saybolt Universeal Second Units)

 Measures viscosity of a liquid.
 The higher the SSU, the less thick it is.
+Usually used to measure viscosity of fuel oil.
+This is done by testing a sample